jadecobra/python_tdd_exercises/source/how_to/make_person/index.rst

 you know:

-:ref:`how to make a Python test driven development environment manually`
+* :ref:`how to make a Python test driven development environment manually`
 * :ref:`what causes AssertionError?`
 * :ref:`how to make functions<what is a function?>`
-* :ref:`how to pass values from tests to functions<telephone>`
-* :ref:`how to make dictionaries with functions<how to make a person>`

-:ref:`Would you like to see another way to make a person?<what is a class?>`
+:ref:`Would you like to test functions with input?<functions that take input>`

 ----